What kind of ‘magic’ makes the best cannabutter recipe?

-I know that it may seem counter-intuitive to cook your cannabis first but trust me on this.
+It may seem counter-intuitive to cook your cannabis first but trust me on this.
 Decarbing your weed first will increase the potency of your butter.
-I have skipped the decarb step because I felt it was a waste of time since I was already cooking the herb in oil, and I didn’t want to “burn away” the potency, and I can tell you it’s extremely noticeable how much less potent your butter ends up being if you don’t decarb your buds first.
+I skipped the decarb step because I felt it was a waste of time since I was already cooking the herb in oil.
+I didn’t want to “burn away” the potency, and I can tell you it’s extremely noticeable how much less potent your butter is if you don’t decarb your buds first.

 Cannabis is expensive, so why not get the most potency out of yours?
 Let me quickly explain the “how and why” of decarbing cannabis:

 Decarboxylation “activates” the cannabinoids (potent stuff) in your cannabis.
-The non-decarbed bud contains a lot of THCa, which produces relatively weak psychoactive effects on its own.
+The non-decarbed bud contains a lot of THCa, which produces relatively weak psychoactive effects.
 The decarb process converts the THCa to usable THC,

 Why use water instead of cooking cannabis directly in butter or oil?